workshopper/javascripting/problems/revising-strings/problem.md

 Create a file named `revising-strings.js`.

-Define a variable named `pizza` that references this string: `pizza is alright`
+Define a variable named `pizza` that references this string: `'pizza is alright'`

 Use the `.replace()` method to change `alright` to `wonderful`.